Skilko/HostBuddy/README.md

 - **Offline mode (per project)**: Persist dependencies for a project so it can run later without internet.
 - **Zero Node integration in UI**: Renderer runs with `nodeIntegration: false`, `contextIsolation: true`, `sandbox: true`.
 - **Simple project storage**: Projects saved as JSON under your user data directory.
+- **Import/Export projects**: Export a project to a portable `.hbproj` (JSON) file and import one or multiple projects back into the app.
+- **Folders and drag‑and‑drop**: Create, rename, and delete folders; drag project cards into folders to organize.
+Drop onto "All Projects" to unassign.
+- **Improved creation flow & accessibility**: Step‑by‑step modal for creating projects, icon buttons with `aria-label`s, and better keyboard/assistive support.

+### What's new since v0.1.1
+- Project import/export via `.hbproj` files (multi‑file import supported).
+- Folders sidebar: create/rename/delete and drag‑and‑drop project assignment.
+- Revamped project creation modal with a guided step layout.
+- Accessibility improvements to action buttons and dialogs.

 ## Quick Start (Development)
 ### Prerequisites